King-Derp/sentiment_pipeline/README.md

 ## Usage

--   Once running, the `reddit_scraper` will automatically start fetching data based on its configuration (see `scraper.env` and `reddit_scraper/config.yaml` if applicable).
+-   Once running, the `reddit_scraper` will automatically start fetching data based on its configuration.
+Secrets and Docker-internal database connection details are sourced from `scraper.env`.
+Operational parameters (like subreddits to scrape) and the application's database connection configuration are primarily managed by `reddit_scraper/config.yaml` (which we've aligned to use the details from `scraper.env`).
 -   Data will be stored in the `timescaledb` service.
--   You can connect to TimescaleDB using any PostgreSQL client (e.g., DBeaver, pgAdmin, `psql`) to inspect the data, using the credentials and port (`localhost:5432`) configured.
+-   You can connect to TimescaleDB using any PostgreSQL client (e.g., DBeaver, pgAdmin, `psql`) to inspect the data, using the credentials and port (`localhost:5433` as per your root `.env` file) configured for external access.

 To stop the application:
 ```bash